CanastaWiki/Canasta-Documentation/setup.md

   * Database user: `root`
   * Database password: `mediawiki` (by default; see [Configuration](#Configuration) section)
 * Place your new `LocalSettings.php` in the `config/` directory
+  * We've already added a file in the `config/settings/` directory to enable the Vector skin by default, so your wiki will work right off the bat.
+But feel free to delete this if you are going to use another skin.
-  * Be sure to add `cfLoadSkin( 'Vector' );` to enable the Vector skin, `cfLoadExtension( 'VisualEditor' );` for VisualEditor, etc. (More information about installing extensions can be found at the extensions setup page.)
+  * Be sure to add `wfLoadExtension( 'VisualEditor' );` for VisualEditor, etc. (More information about installing extensions can be found at the extensions setup page.)
 * Run `docker-compose down`, then `docker-compose up -d` (this is important because it initializes your `LocalSettings.php` for Canasta)
 * Visit your wiki at its URL (or `http://localhost` if installed locally)
 * For more info on finishing up your installation, go to the "After installation" section.